 This led to massive currency devaluation, runaway inflation, or both.
 In the early 1980s, however, central banks in the developed world were granted independence in the hopes that doing so would stop the spiraling inflation of the late 1960s and 1970s.

 In the U.S., Fed chairman Paul Volcker was spectacularly successful at this.
-So were, to varying degrees, most central banks in the developed world.
-Some holdouts existed, notably in Southern Europe — a situation that would come back to haunt them decades later.
+To varying degrees, so were most central banks in the developed world.
+Some central banks held out on the trend, notably in Southern Europe — a situation that would come back to haunt these banks decades later.

 But MMT waves away the significance of these developments, instead focusing attention on several technical facts.
 First, when the federal government wants to spend money, it does so by having the Treasury issue checks.
 These checks are processed by the Federal Reserve Bank of New York (FRBNY).
 Second, the FRBNY does this literally by marking up the value of digital reserves in an account belonging to the check recipients’ bank and marking down the account of the Treasury by an equal amount.